Installing an MCP server

 In this lesson, you learned how configuration files and environment variables work together to install MCP servers in AI hosts like Claude Desktop.

-In the next lesson, you’ll install the Neo4j Cypher MCP server and configure it to connect to your Neo4j database.
+In the next lesson, you’ll create a development environment, and connect the Neo4j Cypher MCP server and to a Neo4j database.